kaustubh-sadekar/kaustubh-sadekar.github.io/_portfolio/p50-implementation-of-kinect-fusion-algorithm-for-3d-reconstruction-using-rgbd-images.md

 7. Using **ray casting**, obtain global pointcloud pcl_global and global normal map nmap_global.
 8. Apply **(Iterative closest Point) ICP algorithm** to find the camera's pose (rotation and translation) when it captured the depth map in step 5.
 9. Use the camera pose information obtained in the above step to **fuse the TSDF information** obtained in step 5  with the global TSDF.
-10. Repeat step 6 to step 9 until all depthmaps are fused together.
+10. Repeat step 6 to step 9 until all depth maps are fused.

 ### Vectorized implementation to extract 2.5D ordered pointcloud from an RGB-D Image